lbl-srg/EnergyPlusToFMU/README.md

 # EnergyPlusToFMU - Functional Mock-up Unit Export of EnergyPlus

-This is the development site for EnergyPlusToFMU.
+This is the development site for the EnergyPlusToFMU program.

 Stable releases including all previous releases are available from the main project site at http://simulationresearch.lbl.gov/fmu/EnergyPlus/export/index.html.